 And with the market set to balloon to $158bn by 2022, growth is likely to line the pockets of all those operating in the space as a consequence.

 Do you agree that IoT is going to transform hospitals in the next decade?
-Let us know your thoughts in the comments below or tweet us at @hedgehoglab.
+Let us know your thoughts - tweet us at @hedgehoglab.